kk7nc/Text_Classification/README.rst

 Deep Neural Networks
 -----------------------------------------

-Deep Neural Networks' architecture is designed to learn by multi connection of layers that each single layer only receives connection from previous and provides connections only to the next layer in hidden part.
+Deep Neural Networks architectures are designed to learn through multiple connection of layers where each single layer only receives connection from previous and provides connections only to the next layer in hidden part.
 The input is a connection of feature space (As discussed in Section Feature_extraction with first hidden layer.
 For Deep Neural Networks (DNN), input layer could be tf-ifd, word embedding, or etc. as shown in standard DNN in Figure.
-The output layer is number of classes for multi-class classification and only one output for binary classification.
-But our main contribution of this paper is that we have many training DNN for different purposes.
-In our techniques, we have multi-classes DNNs which each learning models is generated randomly (number of nodes in each layer and also number of layers are completely random assigned).
-Our implementation of Deep Neural Networks (DNN) is discriminative trained model that uses standard back-propagation algorithm using sigmoid or ReLU as activation function.
-The output layer for multi-class classification, should use Softmax.
+The output layer houses neurons equal to the number of classes for multi-class classification and only one neuron for binary classification.
+But our main contribution in this paper is that we have many trained DNNs to serve different purposes.
+Here, we have multi-class DNNs where each learning model is generated randomly (number of nodes in each layer as well as the number of layers are randomly assigned).
+Our implementation of Deep Neural Network (DNN) is basically a discriminatively trained model that uses standard back-propagation algorithm and sigmoid or ReLU as activation functions.
+The output layer for multi-class classification should use Softmax.

 .. image:: docs/pic/DNN.png